How To Break Down A Whole Chicken

 Save Money By Breaking Down A Whole Chicken

 I’ve already shared my love of Butcherbox (which I highly recommend!) with all of you.
 It is where I source the highest quality free range, hormone and antibiotic free chicken.
 It is the only place I will buy chicken.

-One of the ways I save money and get the most value out of my Butcherbox order is by ordering the whole bird.
+One of the my money I saving tips, and how get the most value out of my Butcherbox order is by ordering the whole bird.
 I do the Big Custom Box, getting 8 whole chickens (along with other cuts of pork and beef).
 I break down each whole chicken myself, which results in 2 breasts, 2 thighs, 2 wings, 2 drumsticks, plus the carcass I use to make homemade bone broth.
 Such a great savings!

-We eat roughly 2 whole chickens worth of meat a week, so 8 chickens a month is perfect for my family of 2 adults, a 3 year old and a 7 month old.
+We eat roughly 2 whole chickens worth of meat a week, so 8 chickens a month is perfect for my family of 4.

 Break Down the Whole Chicken To Get The Exact Cuts You Like